RickyPranav/Gwen-Stacy/README.md

 ## License

-TitanBot is released under the MIT License.
+Gwen Stacy is released under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## Thank You